-Whilst the principle strategy of maintaining an under-borrowing position will reduce short term revenue costs, consideration will also be given to weighing the short term advantage of internal borrowing against potential long term costs.
+Whilst the principal strategy of maintaining an under-borrowing position will reduce short term revenue costs, consideration will also be given to weighing the short term advantage of internal borrowing against potential long term costs.

-As identified above, by the end of 2018-19 15.4% (£149.48 million) of the Council's borrowing requirement is proposed to be covered by internal borrowing.
+As identified above, by the end of 2019-20 16.67% (£162.28 million) of the Council's borrowing requirement is proposed to be covered by internal borrowing.
 The effective cost of this 'borrowing' is the foregone investment income.
-For 2018-19 this is estimated at 0.6% or around £0.84 million (based on the average mid-year internal borrowing position).
-Taking into consideration a forecast average cost for external borrowing (i.e. average interest rate on actual loans) for 2018-19 of 3.05%, this equates to a notional saving of 2.45% or around £3.42 million (or alternatively the notional cost of externalisation).
+For 2019-20 this is estimated at 1% or around £1.64 million (based on the average mid-year internal borrowing position).
+Taking into consideration the forecast average cost for external borrowing (i.e. average interest rate on actual loans) for 2019-20 of 3.06%, this equates to a notional saving of 2.06% or around £3.38 million (or alternatively the notional cost of externalisation).

 However, it is important to point out that this element of the borrowing requirement is subject to interest rate movements and therefore not without risk.
 Clearly if investment returns were to increase, or the borrowing had to instead be externalised (and funded by actual loans), the costs associated with this would increase accordingly.
-In order to identify and quantify this risk, a new (local) indicator has been included in the Council's prudential indicators (see Appendix 14), identifying the level of internal borrowing and the impact of interest rate movements on this proportion of the borrowing requirement.
+In order to identify and quantify this risk a local indicator is included in the Council's Prudential Indicators (see Appendix 4), identifying the level of internal borrowing and the impact of interest rate movements on this proportion of the borrowing requirement.

-Despite utilising investments balances to support the borrowing need, as identified above a significant amount of external borrowing will still be required during 2018-19 (around £190m, including maturing loans) and going forward to fund the proposed capital programme.
-Against the above backdrop and the risks within the economic forecast, it is envisaged this requirement will be met primarily from short to medium term borrowing but also from some longer term loans.
+Despite utilising investments balances to support the borrowing need, as identified above a significant amount of external borrowing will still be required during 2019-20 (around £130 million, including maturing loans) and going forward to fund the proposed capital programme.
+Against the above backdrop and the risks within the economic forecast, it is envisaged this requirement will be met primarily from medium to longer term borrowing, whilst interest rates are lower than they are projected to be in the next few years.
+However, some shorter term/temporary borrowing may also be considered, particularly if the anticipated rates increases do not materialise as quickly as projected.